How we plan to grow your profits

 Then they carry out a test, and are surprised that the results don’t reach significance.

-Their approach is about as sophisticated as a car mechanic saying, “I’ve heard that monkey wrenches work well, and I’ve noticed that screwdrivers work well, too, so I’m going to take to this car with a monkey wrench and a screwdriver.”
+Their approach is about as sophisticated as a car mechanic who says, “I’ve heard that monkey wrenches work well, and I’ve noticed that screwdrivers work well, too, so I’m going to take to this car with a monkey wrench and a screwdriver.”

 It’s ridiculously unsophisticated, and yet, amazingly, it’s what most people do when it comes to conversion.